-Figure 14 depicts advance search capability based on "Search by Ontology" and "Search by File Name" options.
-This demonstrates the semantic web capability that is achieved for a user who is not capable to write semantic web queries.
-As seen in the figure, by selecting "Search by Ontology" tab, user can interactively explore the ontology and by selecting specific term in the ontology.
-Here the complete hierarchy of File Naming Convention Ontology is rendered with selectable tree view that allows user to expand collapse and select at different levels.
+Figure 10 depicts advance search capability based on "Search by Ontology" and "Search by File Name" options, demonstrating the semantic web capability that is achieved for a user who is unfamiliar with semantic web technologies.
+"Search by File Name" provides capability to perform keyword based search.
+Search by Ontology" allows users to interactively explore the ontology in the form of selectable tree view that allows user to expand, collapse and select at different levels.
 Based on one or multiple concepts selected from hierarchy, the matching files are listed in the middle-right side of the UI.
-By clicking any of the listed file, user can further retrieve the complete annotated record -as seen in the lower-right.
-User can review the content and carryout update from the same as well.
-This illustrates the interactive search and filter capability that is based on the ontology.
-Based on the user inputs, internally our system prepares a complex semantic query and returns the result based on the filer criteria provided by the user.
-Here, we demonstrate that user can search and retrieve instances from the repository, without any skills in writing the complex semantic queries.
-Following the conventional keyword based search approach, the "Search by File Name" tab provides capability to perform search based on the user supplied input.
+By clicking any of the listed file, user can further retrieve the complete annotated record -as seen in the lower-right part of the UI screen.
+Users can review and update, or delete metadata as needed.